jekhokie/jekhokie.github.io/_posts/2021-12-12-log4shell-demo.markdown

 ## Background

+**WARNING**: This article is largely out of date regarding the correct version to upgrade log4j to and the outstanding CVEs.
+Please consult the official CVE site to learn more about the recommended version to upgrade log4j to.

 The Log4Shell vulnerability is a Remote Code Execution (RCE) vulnerability that allows an attacker to inject and execute arbitrary code loaded from an LDAP server when JNDI message lookup is enabled and user-provided parameters are passed to the logging framework.
 As an example, the user can provide (for example) an LDAP URI via the `User-Agent` parameter in web requests that point to an attacker-controlled LDAP server, which